eiken59/MaE/main.typ

 === Remedy

-Imagine that there exists an agree-on in fixed quantity $M$ (say gold or usless paper "money"), initially held by the old of date $t=0.$
+Imagine that there exists an agree-on in fixed quantity $M$ (say gold or useless paper "money"), initially held by the old of date $t=0.$

 Suppose that the old and every future generation believe they will be able to buy and sell money at price $p_t$ in period $t$ in terms of goods.